Types Of Mortgage Refinance: Which Option Is Right For You?

 A reverse mortgage is technically a type of refinancing option for borrowers over the age of 62 with sufficient equity in their homes.
 Borrowers who change over to a reverse mortgage do not have to make payments on their loan while they’re alive – in fact, if you were to refinance with a reverse mortgage, you’d receive funds stemming from your home equity to be used in whatever way you saw fit.

 However, it’s important to note that you’d still be expected to pay certain fees related to homeownership and your mortgage over the course of your loan term.
-Plus, once you sell your home or pass away, your loan balance will be due to your lender through the proceeds of the home sale or through payments made by your heirs.
+Plus, once you sell your home or pass away, your loan balance will be due to your lender through the proceeds of the home sale or through payments made by your heirs after a standard refinance.

 8. No-Closing-Cost Refinance